302ai/302_video_summary/README.md

 It provides a brief summary service to quickly extract the key points of videos.
 ### 📚 Detailed Summary
 It provides a detailed summary service to deeply analyze the content of videos.
+### ✒️ Article Generation
+Offer a variety of template options.
+You can also customize templates to generate the article format you want.
 ### 🤖 AI Q&A
 iInteract with AI, which will intelligently answer questions related to videos.
 ### 🌙 Dark Mode